Some people hold the opinion that if your children are immunized, it doesn’t matter if others choose not to vaccinate.

 This is my son.

 In this picture, he’s wearing his first Halloween costume.
-A nurse in the He has born with a massive heart defect, and wouldn’t have lived long enough to wear this costume if not for the incredible work by the neonatologists and critical care providers at who realized that something was wrong and got him into intensive care even before his mother had been able to touch him.at MUSC gave it to him.
+A nurse in the pediatric cardiac intensive care unit at MUSC gave it to him.
+He has born with a massive heart defect, and wouldn’t have lived long enough to wear this costume if not for the incredible work by the neonatologists and critical care providers at Palmetto Health Baptist who realized that something was wrong and got him into intensive care even before his mother had been able to touch him.